Chief Executive Officer

 Earlier in his career, Mark co-founded and developed internet start-up WebRewards.
 He also specialised in the media and marketing industries as a principal at consultancy Booz Allen & Hamilton, having started his career at WPP working on corporate development.

-Mark was named in the Financial Times & HERoes Champions of Women in Business list in 2018, which recognises those who have championed women throughout their careers and are supporting women through the talent pipeline.
+Mark was named in the HERoes Champions of Women in Business list (2018 and 2019), which recognises those who have championed women throughout their careers and are supporting women through the talent pipeline.
 He is also a member of the Male Champions of Change Global Tech Group, which is committed to accelerating gender equality in the technology sector.

 Mark has an MBA from INSEAD and an Economics degree from Trinity College, Cambridge University, and was a Henry Fellow at Harvard University.
 He is the Chairman of the Natural History Museum Digital Council.
 Wired magazine ranked him as one of the Top 25 Digital Influencers in Europe in 2014 and he was named The Drum’s Digital Individual of the Year in 2015 and 2017.